JoeyShapiro/Kale/NOTES.md

 it needs to be this way. i mean, i dont have to, but it will crash on first time. that looks bad also i cant wait

+who should handle actions -> items. the model or the controller hmmmm the model would send the items, then the controller would have to readd everything so, it makes sense for model to handle and send actions to the controller;
+the controller handles items, and the view simply views them. the view should not handle convertint actions to items wait what does the model do, does it only send data gpt claims the model handles it, but how. i kinda like my idea